depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Questions**:

-  1. Prove that minimizing the optimal discriminator loss, with respect to the generator model parameters, is equivalent to minimising the JSD.
+  1. Prove that minimizing the optimal discriminator loss, with respect to the generator model parameters, is equivalent to minimizing the JSD.
       * Hint, it may help to somehow introduce the distribution $$p_m(x) = \frac{p_d(x) + p_g(x)}{2}$$.
       <details><summary>Solution</summary>
       <p>